The Cove is a 2009 documentary directed by Louie Psihoyos, which won the 2010 Academy Award for Best Documentary.

-- Corrupt Corporate Executive: the International Whaling Commission members from small Carribean countries who appear to have traded their votes for financial support from Japan.
+- Corrupt Corporate Executive: The International Whaling Commission members from small Caribbean countries who appear to have traded their votes for financial support from Japan.

 - Driven to Suicide: Ric Barry claims that one of the dolphins that he trained for Flipper committed suicide by ceasing to breathe.

 - "Eureka!"
 Moment: When visiting a local shrine where people look at arranged rocks, the team gets the idea to hide cameras inside decoy rocks.